KDE/documentation-develop-kde-org/content/hig/getting_input.md

 - Use [Kirigami.PasswordField](https://api.kde.org/qml-org-kde-kirigami-passwordfield.html) to display password prompts.

-## Dialogs
+## Interrupting the user to ask for input
+Dialog windows interrupt the user to ask for input or confirmation.
+Minimize their use, as they can be considered annoying; many users click through them without reading anything.

-Only show a dialog when the normal workflow must be interrupted for one of two reasons:
+Only interrupt the user with a dialog window for one of two reasons:
 - When the user must make an immediate decision before the app can continue working normally.
 - To display progress information about a task that must complete before the app can continue working normally.